Health Foundation Pathway leading to a BSc(Hons) Degree

 For further information please see the University's minimum entry requirements.

-Course Detail
+Course Details

 This module provides you the opportunity to apply the skills required in higher education study.
-This will include finding suitable sources, using the University's search engine summon, and presenting your studies in an academic format.
+This will include finding suitable sources, using the University's library search facility, and presenting your studies in an academic format.
 You'll learn how to plan and undertake a project whilst developing skills in the effective engagement with academic literature.
 You'll also be encouraged to evaluate your own academic skills and participate in peer review and feedback processes.

 In this module you'll explore the contexts of health and social care services for physical and mental health, and wellbeing.
 You'll consider what shapes provision, as well as what impacts on the variations in health and wellbeing outcomes for different groups in society.
 You'll also learn about key issues such as social and welfare policies, austerity, and social inequalities.